Multimedia Journalism (MMJ)

 MMJ 4393 Data Journalism

-Description: Provides practical experience using the computer as a tool for data analysis while focusing on social science research methods.
-Combines the scientific method with the process approach to news writing.
-Teaches how to find and import data into a spreadsheet and systematically analyze it using basic and advanced techniques.
-The data analysis will generate an idea for a story for print or broadcast, which must be followed up with reporting and writing that stresses how people are affected.
-Previously offered as JB 4393.
+Description: Provides practical experience using data analysis while combining social science research methods with the process approach to news writing.
+Teaches how to find, analyze and visualize data.
+The data analysis will provide an essential element for a print or broadcast story.
+Follow-up reporting and writing emphasize how people are affected.
+Previously offered as JB 3393 and 4393.

 Credit hours: 3